4 Key Selection Criteria for Mass Notification Systems

 We work closely with your team to review and map the overall space to be covered, ensuring that each Acoustically Distinguishable Space (ADS) has full coverage by zone that considers the different types of spaces within the facility and how sound behaves within those spaces.
 We take the global and local communication needs of the organization into account as we formulate a plan to reach 100% of the intended audience to inform and direct.

 Reach isn't necessarily just audio, but can have a visual component that helps to amplify the message as well.
-Our systems meet the design intent of the National Fire Protection Agency's standards (NFPA72), and allow the systems to be triggered not only in the event of a fire but also for human-related threats and weather emergencies.
+Our systems meet the design intent of the National Fire Protection Association's standards (NFPA72), and allow the systems to be triggered not only in the event of a fire but also for human-related threats and weather emergencies.
 Performance levels are maximized in the event of an emergency, so you can feel confident in the knowledge that your mass notification system will cover the eventuality.

 Clarity of message is also of critical importance.
 How can you be sure that not only is the message heard in all corners of your organization, but that the message itself offers clear and consistent guidance on the steps that individuals must take to ensure their safety and the safety of those around them?
 We provide guidance and work closely with your organization to develop messages that come straight to the point and that offer concise, professional communications with specific directions.